Pipe930/Garden-Store/README.md

 The port number is optional.
 If you do not provide a port number, the server will run on port 8000 at localhost.

+# Testing
+To run the project tests there is a folder called test where all the tests of each application and view of the rest api are located.
+To be able to run the tests of the rest api is with the following command:

+    python manage.py test

+All the api tests will be executed showing if they are successful or one failed showing what failed.